strongloop/tracing-example-app/README.md

 You should see a dropdown menu arrow on the right side of the Strong PM cell, click it and choose `push license` to validate your StrongLoop license.

-Then go back to the main menu and choose tracing.
+Go back to the main menu and choose tracing.
 To start tracing, toggle the on/off switch to the on position.
 You should see some graphs load, but not much will be happening as the server we started isn't doing much.